OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/rsi.md

 ---
 title: rsi
-description: This document provides detailed information about the RSI (Relative Strength Index) function in OpenBB.finance, including how to use this momentum indicator to measure recent price changes.
+description: "This document provides detailed information about the RSI (Relative Strength" Index) function in OpenBB.finance, including how to use this momentum indicator to measure recent price changes.
 The function uses a Pandas DataFrame to calculate the RSI and add it back to your dataset.
 The page also links to the function's source